Maria Patanwala, MD

 (VA Scholar)

-Biography: Dr. Maria Patanwala graduated with a BA in Molecular Cell Biology and Social Welfare from University of California, Berkeley where she began working on issues related to homelessness at the Suitcase Clinic, a student-run multi-service center in Berkeley, CA. She served with AmeriCorps in Northern California with the Redwood Empire Food Bank on an initiative to address food insecurity as a component of diabetes prevention.
-She then received her medical degree with honors from University of California, San Francisco (UCSF) School of Medicine.
-At UCSF she was part of the Program in Medical Education for the Urban Underserved (PRIME-US) and PROF-PATH Research Fellowship Program where she completed both quantitative and qualitative studies on symptom experience among older adults experiencing homelessness in Oakland, CA. During medical school she also helped lead a student-run homeless clinic and facilitated support groups at an adult shelter in San Francisco, CA. She completed her internship and residency in Internal Medicine Primary Care at Brigham and Women’s Hospital in Boston, Massachusetts.
-As an NCSP Scholar, Maria will collaborate and complete clinical requirements at the Greater Los Angeles Veteran’s Administration Hospital.
+Dr. Patanwala graduated with a BA in Molecular Cell Biology and Social Welfare from the University of California, Berkeley where she began working on issues related to homelessness at the Suitcase Clinic, a student-run multi-service center in Berkeley, CA. After college, she served with AmeriCorps in Northern California with the Redwood Empire Food Bank on an initiative to address food insecurity as a component of diabetes prevention.
+Dr. Patanwala then received her medical degree with honors from University of California, San Francisco (UCSF) School of Medicine receiving both the Alpha Omega Alpha distinction as well as the Gold Headed Cane award for humanism.
+At UCSF she was part of the Program in Medical Education for the Urban Underserved (PRIME-US) and PROF-PATH Research Fellowship Program where she completed both quantitative and qualitative studies on symptom experience among older adults experiencing homelessness in Oakland, CA. During medical school she also helped lead a student-run homeless clinic and facilitated support groups at an adult shelter in San Francisco, CA. Dr. Patanwala completed her internship and residency in Internal Medicine Primary Care at Brigham and Women’s Hospital in Boston, Massachusetts where she helped lead a community health education program at a local sports center and participated in mentoring local underserved high school students interested in health careers.